vijetha-rao/assist-band/README.md

 # assist-band
-an on going project with an intension of developing a wrist band which will assist a player to correct his mistakes
+An ongoing project with an intension of developing a wrist band which will assist a player to correct his mistakes.